tonethar/IGME-230-GDD-Master/notes/web-apps-9.md

 ## V. <a id="section5">Review Questions
 1. What is a limitation of using localStorage on a shared domain like people.rit.edu?
 What is a workaround that will mitigate this issue?
-1. What is the difference between local and session storage?
+1. What is the difference between *local storage* and *session storage*?
 (Read the documentation or google it)
 1. If the user opens up the demo page in a different web browser on the same machine, will their chosen preferences still be visible?
 Why or why not?
 (If you do not know the answer, do an experiment)
 1. Define *serialization*
 1. What does `JSON.stringify()` do?